Y Combinator-backed Adra wants to turn all dentists into cavity-finding ‘super dentists’ – TechCrunch

 He said dentists learn to read X-rays in dental school, but it can take a few years to get good at it.
 Dentists also often have just minutes to read them as they hop between patients.

-As a result, dentists end up misdiagnosing cavities up to 40% of the time, co-founder Yasaman Nemat said.
+As a result, dentists end up misdiagnosing cavities up to 40% of the time, co-founder Yasaman Nematbakhsh said.
 Her background is in imaging, where she developed an artificial intelligence machine identifying hard-to-see cancers, something Fesharaki thought could also be applied to dental medicine.

 Providing the perspective of a more experienced dentist, Adra’s intent is to make every dentist “a super dentist,” Fesharaki told TechCrunch.
 Its software detects cavities and other dental problems on dental X-rays faster and 25% more accurately, so that clinics can use that time to better serve patients and increase revenue.